 Frankly, Dad looked a little sheepish standing around with nothing but his creepy hippie beard for company (and we’re not referring to Angelina Jolie—hiyo!).
 Will the film’s mix of young heroes and adult material lead to similar awkwardness at the box office?
 We’ll find out when Kick-Ass hits American theaters in April.
 As for Maddox, well, he can wait until it comes out on Blu-Ray.

-See more of stylish Seyfried and Moore in the red carpet gallery below.
+See Pitt, a very pregnant Claudia Schiffer and other stars in the red carpet gallery below.

 Twilight isn’t the only franchise looking for some Oscar luster.
 While Transformers 3 won’t be replacing trash-tastic director Michael Bay with Ang Lee or Kathryn Bigelow, the on-screen talent is going to get a lot classier.
 “We just locked in Frances McDormand and John Malkovich,” reported Bay on his website.
 “Both amazing actors I’ve always wanted to work with.”
 Yes, after watching an Autobat urinate gasoline on John Turturro in the first movie, we’ve always wondered what movie magic Bay could wrangle out of an Oscar winner like McDormand.
 And who can wait to see a tete-a-tete between Malkovich and Megan Fox?
 With those acting fireworks, giant killer robots will only get in the way!